-Similar to previous years, the 2017 indicators of age 4+ SBT were mixed.
-The CPUE in the NZ domestic fishery increased in 2017, but only the largest age class increased in proportion in the NZ domestic fishery.
-While the mean age of SBT on the spawning ground has decreased substantially from 16.8 years in 2011, it increased from 2016 to 14.8 in 2017.
+Similar to previous years, the 2018 indicators of age 4+ SBT were mixed.
+The CKMR index proposed for use when considering fishery indicators increased in the latest year for which it was calculated (2014).
+The CPUE in the NZ domestic fishery decreased in 2018, as did the proportion of the two largest age classes in the NZ domestic fishery.
+While the mean age of SBT on the spawning ground has decreased substantially from 16.8 years in 2011, it increased from 12.9 in 2017 to 13.4 in 2018.
 However, as discussed previously, determining the location where the smaller/younger fish have been caught is a priority for understanding these changes.
-In addition, although potentially affected by the overcatch, the nominal CPUE for the Japanese longline fishery for 4+ SBT increased in 2017, and remains above the 10 year mean.
-In addition, the standardised, normalised Japanese CPUE series for all vessels decreased, while the core vessels remained relatively stable.
+In addition, although potentially affected by the overcatch, the nominal CPUE for the Japanese longline fishery for 4+ SBT increased in 2018, and remains above the 10 year mean.
+In addition, the standardised, normalised Japanese CPUE series for all vessels remained the same, while the core vessels increased substantially.